(Disclosure: Some of the links below may be affiliate links)

 After finding out that some stocks were heavily shorted (betting against the stock) by hedge funds, some investors from the WSB subreddit decided to make the price surge to make these hedge funds lose money.
 In a few days, they managed to increase the price of GameStop stock (and other stocks) very quickly.
 As a result, several hedge funds lost a lot of money.

-The GameStop stock is currently very volatile, with huge price swings every day.
+The GameStop stock is currently very volatile, with huge daily price swings.
 And it remains much more expensive than it was before the short squeeze.

 This is a very interesting story about the stock market and its volatility.
 Some very determined (and wealthy) investors can cause significant shifts in the market.
 And hedge funds that are supposed to know what they are doing can lose a lot of money very quickly.

 This story shows perfectly the risks of the Fear Of Missing Out (FOMO).
-Many investors started buying GME at its peak, thinking that it will continue going up (like many people were saying).
-But they end up selling at the bottom of the first phase because they were afraid of the risks.
-So you should be really careful about your emotions when investing.
+Many investors started buying GME at its peak, thinking that it would continue going up (like many people were saying).
+But they ended up selling at the bottom of the first phase because they feared the risks.
+So you should be careful about your emotions when investing.
 Emotions are not good investors!

 For me, this shows the advantage of passive investing and investing in the long term.
 Keep it simple!
 Just because some people are making a lot of money does not mean they are doing something smart.
-They are most likely being lucky and doing something incredibly risky.
-And let’s not forget about the people that lost money!
+They are most likely lucky and doing something incredibly risky.
+But many more people lost money in the operation.

 I have not invested in GameStop directly, and I do not intend to invest in the future either.